pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 The code first calls the `canPerformNextBackup` function to determine if a new `Backup` resource should be created to perform a new backup task.
 If the previous backup has completed or the previous backup has failed, the function agrees to execute the next backup; otherwise, the request is rejected.

-After deciding to execute the backup task, the controller call `getLastScheduledTime` to get the next backup execution time. `getLastScheduledTime` calculates the last Cron time just before the current time, based on the current time and the Cron settings. `getLastScheduledTime` also handles a lot of boundary conditions; you can check the source code if you’re interested to know more.
+After deciding to execute the backup task, the controller call `getLastScheduledTime` to get the next backup execution time. `getLastScheduledTime` calculates the last Cron time just before the current time, based on the current time and the Cron settings. `getLastScheduledTime` also handles a lot of boundary conditions; you can check the source code if you're interested to know more.

 When the controller gets the backup time, it calls the `createBackup` function to create the `Backup` resource, thus leaving the actual backup operation to the backup controller.